 | moderate_entry | Approve or reject an entry as admin | admin |

-* get_entry_status is public for PUBLISHED entries; a session token is required to view PENDING, QUARANTINED, or BLOCKED entries.
+* get_entry_status is public for PUBLISHED entries; a session token is required to view your own PENDING / QUARANTINED / BLOCKED entries (admins can view any).

 Call get_siwe_message with your wallet address.
 Returns a fully-formed EIP-4361 message with a server-generated nonce (expires in 10 min).